 - File guide: a holder for your sharpening stone to tune the base edge of your board at the right angle.

-- Oxide sharpening stone: used to remove burrs and damage.
+- Oxyd sharpening stone: used to remove burrs and damage.

 - Fine sharpening stone: used for tuning.